Tuition Benefits - Employees

 After 90 days of employment, full-time employees who meet admission requirements may enroll in most undergraduate and graduate courses at Saint Joseph’s University under the tuition remission benefit.
 Employees may take a maximum of nine undergraduate credits per semester or 18 credits for the academic year.
 At the graduate level an employee may take a maximum of six graduate credits per semester (Fall, Intersession, Spring, Summer), or 18 credits for the academic year.
 Fees are not included in the tuition remission.

-Applications for the benefit are available in the Office of Human Resources or online at HR/hrforms and must be completed by the deadline identified by the Office of Human Resources.
+Applications for the benefit online at HR/hrforms and must be completed by the deadlines identified by the Office of Human Resources below.

 Executive MBA Programs

 Tuition remission for the Executive MBA Program is available for, contingent upon the availability of University financial resources:

 - One University employee, per cohort, for the one-year program (for an employee with an undergraduate degree in business) and

 - One University employee, per cohort, for the 20-month program (for an employee with an undergraduate degree in a non-business related field)

 Tuition remission for the Interdisciplinary Doctor of Education Program for Educational Leaders (IDEPEL) will be awarded as a scholarship each year to one qualified applicant per cohort, contingent upon the availability of University financial resources.

 Study abroad courses may be taken for tuition credit in pursuit of a degree.
 Tuition for study tour is covered but travel expenses, meals, room and board are the responsibility of the employee.
 Vacation time must be used for the time away from the employee’s job.